 The former is likely to lose their shirt because they could have failed to learn the fundamentals before laying out the down payment and dozens of other costs.
 The latter may suffer from analysis paralysis, which prevents them from investing at all.

-The solution to both is simple: real estate education.
+The solution to both is simple: real estate investing education.

 Invest some time in your real estate investing education before investing money and risk burning bridges with any business partners.
 The more you learn, the more likely you’ll earn, and the less likely you are to make expensive mistakes.

-No matter what real estate niche you’re interested in, someone has written about it online, in an easily digestible format.
+No matter what real estate investing niche you’re interested in, like a house flipping business, someone has written about it online in an easily digestible format.
 Mobile home investing?
 There are blogs on that topic.
 Financial independence and early retirement from rental properties?
 You got it.

-At LendingHome, our primary focus is house flipping, but we cover a wide range of ways to invest in real estate.
+At LendingHome, our primary focus is house flipping investors, but we cover a wide range of ways to invest in real estate.
 If you have a question about it, there’s a good chance we’ve covered it on our property investing blog.

 Books on residential real estate investing can take you by the hand and walk you through exactly what you need to know, and in what order.
 Instead of isolated individual nuggets of information, you get the complete picture laid out chapter by chapter.